 60 credits

 This module provides students with an opportunity to develop their own sociological specialism by conducting an extended and in-depth study on a topic of their choosing.
 Students will be tutored in the skills necessary to successfully complete a final year dissertation and will work with a staff supervisor to develop a critical understanding of their research topic.
-Students will also work together to organize a student conference at which they will present their work, thereby learning the skills of event organization and management as well as have an opportunity to disseminate their dissertation to a wide audience.
+Students will also work together to organise a student conference at which they will present their work, thereby learning the skills of event organisation and management as well as have an opportunity to disseminate their dissertation to a wide audience.
 These skills, involving an ability to organise and plan work effectively and autonomously will enhance their employability.

 30 credits